10 FIGHTS TO SHOW TO A NON-FIGHT FANs

 March 4th, 2017

 I could do an entire article on Darren Elkins, but this fight does a good job of summing him up.
-Mirsad Bektic was younger and technically better than Elkins in every area, and as such was dominating the man from Hobart, Indiana for two and half rounds.
+Mirsad Bektic was younger and technically better than Elkins in every area, and as such was dominating the man from Hobart, Indiana for two and a half rounds.

-They don’t call Elkins “the Damage” for nothing though – he wears it better than anyone, and was able to rally late in the third to knock Bektic out to the thunderous ovation of the Vegas crowd.
+They don’t call Elkins “The Damage” for nothing though – he wears it better than anyone and was able to rally late in the third to knock Bektic out to the thunderous ovation of the Vegas crowd.

-There is no gutsier man in sports than Elkins, if he even is a mortal man.
-He’s all heart and he consistently comes back from one sided beatings to get the win.
+There is no gutsier man in sports than Elkins if he even is a mortal man.
+He’s all heart and he consistently comes back from one-sided beatings to get the win.
 Listen to his guttural roar after this bout to see the true spirit of a fighter.
 Elkins is the man, and I can’t wait to see him fight again.

-Also, I’m becoming increasingly suspicious that the chest tattoo is in fact the source of his powers.
+Also, I’m becoming increasingly suspicious that the chest tattoo is, in fact, the source of his powers.

 Quinton Jackson vs. Ricardo Arona Pride FC: Critical Countdown 2004